Medicare Supplement Plans

-*Some other factors that could affect pricing include your deductible amounts (if any), discounts, and guaranteed issue rights.
+*Some other factors that could affect pricing include deductible amounts (if any), discounts, and guaranteed issue rights.

 During these six months, insurance companies cannot delay your coverage start date, charge you higher premiums, or deny you a policy due to your health.
-These protections are called “guaranteed issue rights,” and in situations where these rights apply, federal law allows you to buy any Medigap plan that is sold in your state.
+These protections, called “guaranteed issue rights,” allow you to buy any Medigap plan sold in your state.

 Below are three examples of open enrollment periods that may apply, depending on your situation.

 Example #1: You turn 65 next year on March 9 and plan to sign up for Part B right away.

 Your Medigap open enrollment period begins March 1 (the month you turn 65)—as long as you enroll in Part B during your Initial Enrollment Period.

 Example #2: You turned 65 one month ago and haven’t signed up for Part B.

 Your open enrollment period begins the first of the month that you enroll in Part B. Note that your Part B Initial Enrollment Period ends three months after your 65th birthday month.
 If you miss this period, you’ll pay a penalty to sign up for Part B later—and risk losing federal protections for enrolling in a Medigap Plan.